 But not all stands work the same way.
 Some are built for portability, folding down to nothing so you can toss them in a bag.
 Others sit permanently on your desk and look like they belong there.
 Some adjust to a dozen heights.
 Others give you exactly one — and hope it’s the right one.

 Short on time?
-The Twelve South Curve Flex is our top pick — adjustable height up to 22 inches, folds flat for travel, and built from premium aluminum.
+The Twelve South Curve Flex is the top pick — adjustable height up to 22 inches, folds flat for travel, and built from premium aluminum.
 On a budget?
 The BoYata Laptop Stand delivers 90% of the experience for $30.

 1. Twelve South Curve Flex — Editor’s Pick